mechpen/mechpen.github.io/src/posts/2020-11-23-malloc/index.md

 ## 1. chunk

-`malloc()` uses `sbrk()` or `mmap()` to request memory pages from OS, then uses chunks to organize blocks of memories.
-The chunks have the following data structure:
+`malloc()` uses `sbrk()` or `mmap()` to request memory pages from OS, then uses its internal data structure, "chunks", to organize blocks of memories.
+The following shows the chunk struct:

 ```c
 struct malloc_chunk {